GaiaGhirardi/gaiaghirardi.github.io/_pages/datacode.md

 ---

 ### GxE in the Netherlands - _RSSM_
-- Interaction of Family SES with Children’s Genetic Propensity for Cognitive and Noncognitive Skills:
+- Interaction of family SES with children’s genetic propensity for cognitive and noncognitive skills:
-No Evidence of the Scarr-Rowe Hypothesis for Educational Outcomes (w/ Carlos Gil-Hernandez, Fabrizio Bernardi, Elsje van Bergen, Perline Demange) [Replication materials](https://github.com/GaiaGhirardi/NTR_GxE).
+No evidence of the Scarr-Rowe hypothesis for educational outcomes (w/ Carlos Gil-Hernandez, Fabrizio Bernardi, Elsje van Bergen, Perline Demange) [Replication materials](https://github.com/GaiaGhirardi/NTR_GxE).

 ### ECEC in Germany - _Acta Sociologica_